 This Centre provides comprehensive rehabiliation services for children with disabilities from Jerusalem, West Bank and Gaza Strip.
 The unstable policitical situation has contributed to a very poor economic situation for most families especially parents of children with disabilites.
 The Jerusalem Princess Basma Centre provides rehabiliation services for those who can't afford that assitance otherwise.

 As part of the Centre's work, one of the main goals is to protect children from abuse and to ensure their safety at the Centre's departments.
 Specific training is planned for rehabiliation staff to ensure the Centre continues as a safe place for children.
-The project will provide training for the staff on the newly developed child safeguarding policy and procedures, as well as team building skills and communication skills.
+The training will also help team building and communication skills.

 Given its scarce financial resources the Centre is unable to cover the cost of this training; which will be of great benefit to their work in providing a high quality comprehensive rehabiliation service to children with disabilities who come from imporverished backgrounds and with little ability for their families to pay for their treament.

 Roofing of churches in the Diocese of Mara, Tanzania (requested by the Anglican Church of Tanzania)